lexibank/suntb/README.md

-# Tibeto-Burman Phonology and Lexicon
+# CLDF dataset derived from Sūn's "Tibeto-Burman Phonology and Lexicon" from 1991

 Cite the source dataset as